orangejuice/blog/data/activity/book-不能承受的生命之轻-2003/record.en.md

   subtitle: "[Czech] Milan Kundera / 2003 / Shanghai Translation Publishing House"
 ---

-It's a difficult read, to be honest.
-This famous work and its title are quite different from what one might imagine.
-Even though, as many people say, it's full of philosophical discussions, it isn't an easy read—perhaps not even a moderate one.
-Gaining pleasure from reading it may not be something a newbie can accomplish.
-Maybe it would be better to revisit it in the future.
+It’s hard to read, honestly.
+For a work and title as well-known as this, it’s quite different from what one might expect.
+Despite the philosophical discussions it's reputed to contain, it’s not light reading—at least not even moderately so.
+Getting enjoyment out of reading it might not be something a novice can achieve.
+Perhaps it might be better to revisit it later.